Is this experience safe?

 Is there a minimum or maximum weight limit?

 There is a 265 pound maximum weight limit.
 Jumpers above 265 pounds are allowed upon special arrangement.
-You must advise the representative at the time of reservation.
+You must advise Cloud 9 Living at the time of booking.
 Additional fees will apply.

 There is an 80 lb minimum weight limit.